 I, Janie Bowthorpe, once got extremely sick with a mold illness for over three months due to inhaling quite a lot mold spores while blowing wet leaves and dirt.
-And because it was so massively acute, it caused me problems for 5 more years.
-You may not be like that.
-But do know it’s all treatable.
+And because my mold exposure was so massively acute, it caused me problems for 5 more years, probably due to a particular mutation called the HLA-DR. (You may or may not have that).
+A more common reason to have excess mold in your body is from your home, especially older ones.
+You may need to hire a company to find it, and treat it.
+Bottom line, it’s all treatable.
 And I learned a LOT.
-The following 14 points of information are to help you learn about mold issues.
+The following 16 points (you will still see reference to 14, but have added two more) are to help you learn about mold issues.
 All too frequently, people with mold illness just might be getting the wrong diagnosis like CFS/ME…or no telling what else.

-1) Mold illness is CIRS (Chronic Inflammatory Response Syndrome) i.e systemic inflammation that doesn’t go away due to your immune system in a continual drive to fight it.
+1) A mold illness is called a CIRS (Chronic Inflammatory Response Syndrome) i.e systemic inflammation that doesn’t go away due to your immune system in a continual drive to fight it.
 They are one and the same for a lot of people (even if a small % with mold illness may not have CIRS).
 More about CIRS here: http://www.survivingmold.com/docs/Berndtson_essay_2_CIRS.pdf

-2) The severity of a mold illness/CIRS can be caused by the HLA-DR gene mutation when one is exposed to mold or mold spores, i.e. your body is unable to make the needed antibodies to deactivate/remove mold.
+3) The “severity” of a mold illness/CIRS can be caused by the HLA-DR gene mutation when one is exposed to mold or mold spores, i.e. your body is unable to make the needed antibodies to deactivate/remove mold.
 25% of people have this problem.
-I do.
-But my mold inhalation was so bad that I would have gotten that sick anyway.
+I have that HLA-DR mutation, so my mold illness was severe.
+But my acute mold inhalation was so bad that I would have gotten that sick anyway.

-3) Because the mold biotoxins can’t get out of your body, your internal immune system defenses (inflammation) never turn off—–the hamster on the wheel.
+4) Because the mold biotoxins can’t get out of your body (from having the latter mutation), your internal immune system defenses (inflammation) never turn off—–the hamster on the wheel.
 That fact is also why I was SO fatigued, day after week and months, as my hard-working immune system just never achieved success in getting that mold outta me.
 I needed help!!
 And you know why that’s bad??
 Your immune system is going to use many nutrients over time.
 I eventually had low zinc, low manganese, low chromium, low CoQ10 and more….all due to my immune system never toning itself down.
 (I eventually got the same mold shots that individuals with mold allergies get–that started me on a road to recovery after several of those over a few weeks.)

-4) Along with the “I’m stayin’ here” mold, chronic inflammation causes all sorts of problems in the body, including high Reverse T3 (RT3) and fatigue.
+5) Along with the “I’m stayin’ here” mold, chronic inflammation causes all sorts of problems in the body, including high Reverse T3 (RT3) and fatigue.
 It can also damage one’s thyroid gland.
-More seriously down the line, chronic inflammation can possibly lead to alzheimer’s, cancer, digestive issues, depression, pain, more thyroid problems, cancer and more.
+I needed to be on nothing but T3 back then, since it’s T4 that converts to RT3 due inflammation.
+More seriously down the line, studies show that chronic inflammation can possibly lead to alzheimer’s, cancer, digestive issues, depression, pain, more thyroid problems, cancer and more.
 The symptoms of Mold Illness/CIRS can be similar to other conditions, thus misdiagnoses like Chronic Fatigue Syndrome/ME.

 1. MSH (below 35, inflammation goes up)